 How do you Qualify as a Tax Consultant?

 The keys to successful tax consultation are knowledge and experience.
 You can gain knowledge through academic education and training.
-Career education is a great option for entering the tax consultation field.
+Career education is a great option for entering the tax consulting field.
 If your employer has a tax or related line of business, then they may wish to subsidize employee education.
 Some firms provide career education to develop talent from within their workforce.

 The other method is to work in the field as an intern, apprentice or another type of supervised or learner role.
-On the job experience is a very valuable commodity for entering the tax consultant field.
+On the job experience is a very valuable commodity for entering the field.
 It can replace formal education when qualifying for licensing and certification examinations.

 Education and Degree Options